-To facilitate this, I have decided to organise the new Commission differently from its predecessors.
-I will entrust a number of well-defined priority projects to the Vice-Presidents and ask them to steer and coordinate work across the Commission in the key areas of the Political Guidelines.
-This will allow for a better focus and a much stronger cooperation amongst Members of the College, with several Commissioners working closely together as a team, led by the Vice-Presidents, in compositions that may change according to need and as new projects develop over time.
+To facilitate this, I have decided to organise the Commission differently from its predecessors.
+I have entrusted a number of well-defined priority projects to the Vice-Presidents and asked them to steer and coordinate work across the Commission in the key areas of the Political Guidelines.
+This allows for a better focus and a much stronger cooperation amongst Members of the College, with several Commissioners working closely together as a team, led by the Vice-Presidents, in compositions that may change according to need and as new projects develop over time.

-To empower them to deliver on their priority projects, the Vice-Presidents will act on my behalf and will help exercise my rights and prerogatives in their area of responsibility.
-In particular, the Vice-Presidents will be in charge of:
+To empower them to deliver on their priority projects, the Vice-Presidents act on my behalf and help exercise my rights and prerogatives in their area of responsibility.
+In particular, the Vice-Presidents are in charge of:

 - Steering and coordinating work in their area of responsibility.
-This will involve bringing together several Commissioners and different parts of the Commission to shape coherent policies and deliver results. - Assessing how and whether proposed new initiatives fit with the focus of the Political Guidelines.
+This involves bringing together several Commissioners and different parts of the Commission to shape coherent policies and deliver results. - Assessing how and whether proposed new initiatives fit with the focus of the Political Guidelines.
 As a general rule, I will not include a new initiative in the Commission Work Programme or place it on the agenda of the College unless this is recommended to me by one of the Vice-Presidents on the basis of sound arguments and a clear narrative that is coherent with the priority projects of the Political Guidelines. - Managing and organising the representation of the Commission in their area of responsibility in the European Parliament, the Council, national Parliaments and other institutional settings as well as at international level. - Promoting a proactive and coordinated approach to the follow-up, implementation, and communication of our priority policies across the Union and internationally.

-Respect for the principles of subsidiarity, proportionality and better regulation will be at the core of the work of the new Commission.
-We will concentrate our efforts on those areas where only joint action at European level can deliver the desired results.
-When we act, we will always look for the most efficient and least burdensome approach.
+Respect for the principles of subsidiarity, proportionality and better regulation is at the core of the work of this Commission.
+We concentrate our efforts on those areas where only joint action at European level can deliver the desired results.
+When we act, we always look for the most efficient and least burdensome approach.
 Beyond these areas, we should leave action to the Member States where they are more legitimate and better equipped to give effective policy responses at national, regional or local level.

-I will therefore pay particular attention to the opinion of the first Vice-President, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights, before including any new initiative in the Commission Work Programme or putting it on the agenda of the

-College.
-This Vice-President will also be entrusted with the regular monitoring of procedures linked to the preparation of delegated and implementing acts to ensure full political ownership.
+I therefore pay particular attention to the opinion of the First Vice-President, in charge of Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights, before including any new initiative in the Commission Work Programme or putting it on the agenda of the College.
+This Vice-President is also entrusted with the regular monitoring of procedures linked to the preparation of delegated and implementing acts to ensure full political ownership.

-I will also pay particular attention to the opinion of the Vice-President for Budget and Human Resources as regards the impact of our activities on the financial resources and staff of the European Commission.
-We will have the privilege of being supported by an excellent, highly motivated European civil service and a professionally well-run administration, but its resources are limited and have to be used to best effect.
-This is also why I will want resources to be allocated to our priorities and to make sure that every action we take delivers maximum performance and value added.
+I also pay particular attention to the opinion of the Vice-President for Budget and Human Resources as regards the impact of our activities on the financial resources and staff of the European Commission.
+We have the privilege of being supported by an excellent, highly motivated European civil service and a professionally well-run administration, but its resources are limited and have to be used to best effect.
+This is also why I want resources to be allocated to our priorities and to make sure that every action we take delivers maximum performance and value added.
 I also want all Commissioners to ensure sound financial management of the programmes under their responsibility, taking all necessary measures to protect the EU budget from fraud.